How to Install and Use Docker on Ubuntu 18.04

 sudo usermod -aG docker $USER

-Log out and log back in so that the group membership is refreshed.
+Log out and log back in to refresh the group membership.

-To verify Docker is installed successfully and that you can run docker commands without prepending
+To verify that Docker has been successfully installed and that you can run docker commands without prepending

 docker container run hello-world